caojiguo/FunNoL/README.md

-# The computing codes for the manuscript entitled "FUNCTIONAL NONLINEAR LEARNING!"
+# The computing codes for the manuscript entitled "FUNCTIONAL NONLINEAR LEARNING"

 The folder contains files to run the computing codes on the starlight data.